 The CDC’s list of “Prevention Chemicals”

-- The CDC’s list can be found here: https://www.cdc.gov/mosquitoes/prevention/
+- The CDC’s list can be found here: Preventing Mosquito Bites Mosquitoes – CDC

-- Deet is often found in bug spray, but the amount used isn’t enough to rid them from your property.
+- Deet is often found in bug spray, but the amount used isn’t enough to rid your property.
 As mentioned before, it’s a temporary fix.

 Mosquito Control

 Here at Green Pest Management, we are here to help!
-We make sure to put most of the CDC recommended chemicals in our mosquito control and tick control treatments.
-For many of our customers, this a staple to their summer season.
-We offer this service April through September to anyone who is ready to get back to enjoying their property again.
+We make sure to put most of the CDC-recommended chemicals in our mosquito control and tick control treatments.
+For many of our customers, this is a staple of their summer season.
+We offer this service from April through September to anyone ready to get back to enjoying their property again.
 We are excited to help you and your family get back to enjoying summer again.
-Give us a call at (302)777-2390